-Our client services team is available to work with you to find the best billing option for your scenario.
+Our client services team can help you identify the best billing option for your scenario.
 Contact us for more information.

-For tests ordered by a patient’s provider, patients may pay for the test directly at the time the provider submits the order, or OneOme can contact the patient to collect payment after the provider submits the order.
+For tests ordered by a patient’s provider, patients may pay for the test as part of the provider’s order process or they can choose to have OneOme reach out to collect payment afterwards.
 OneOme accepts payments from all major credit cards, HSA accounts, and PayPal.
 In addition, we offer interest-free payment plans when needed.
 Please contact us for more information.

 Please note that a patient’s sample will not be processed until payment is collected or a payment plan has been established.

 For RightMed Tests ordered through the independent provider network, OneOme accepts payment from credit cards, HSA accounts, and PayPal (insurance billing is not available for this option).

-We will bill institutions directly at our current list price without a contract.
-Discounted pricing is available with or without a contract, but most institutions choose to secure contracted pricing.
+Institutional billing is available with or without a contract, but most institutions choose to secure contracted pricing.
 Testing is not invoiced until a report has been delivered.
 We offer a variety of payment options including check, credit card, or wire transfer.
-Please CONTACT US for more information.
+Please contact us for more information.